Learnspree/Serverless-Language-Performance-Framework/README.md

 Note - choose following options when creating the continuous export (if storage account/container does not exist, the portal wizard will guide you through the steps to create them):
 * Destination Storage Account Name = "azureperfmetrics"
-* Destination Storage Account Container = "nodejs-perf-metrics"
+* Destination Storage Account Container = "perf-metrics"
 * Data Types To Export: Turn ON "Request" data, turn OFF all others.

 ### Azure Performance Logger Function